 1 Start your morning at one of Austin's favorite brunch spots: South Congress Café.
 Begin with a Mimosa, followed by one of the eclectic brunch menu items that may include smoked brisket hash, carrot cake-French toast (complete with cream cheese-pecan syrup), or crab enchiladas.
 Lines here can get long, so call ahead to put your name on the waiting list.

-2 Founded in 2004, the South Austin Museum of Popular Culture is a quirky, random and fun place to learn about the ways that Austin's art and culture scenes have evolved over the past 50 years.
-Expect to find exhibits here ranging from the artifacts of well-known musicians to vintage artwork and posters that have been used to promote the live music scene for decades.
-The museum is open Thursday to Sunday between 1 pm and 6 pm or "by appointment and chance."
+2 The South Austin Museum of Popular Culture is a quirky, random, and fun place to learn about the ways Austin's art and culture scenes have evolved over the past fifty years.
+Expect to find exhibits here ranging from the artifacts of well-known musicians to vintage artwork and posters that have been used to promote the live-music scene for decades.
+The museum is open Thursday to Sunday between 1 p.m. and 6 p.m. or "by appointment and chance."

 3 Lyndon Baines Johnson had strong ties to Central Texas, so it makes sense that the LBJ Presidential Library and Museum is conveniently located in downtown Austin.
-Exhibits here include a recreated Oval Office from Johnson's time in the White House, artifacts detailing his courtship with wife Lady Bird Johnson, 45 million pages of historical documents, and detailed timelines explaining both his personal and political life.
-The museum is open daily from 9 am to 5 pm.
+Exhibits here include a recreated Oval Office from Johnson's time in the White House, artifacts detailing his courtship with wife Lady Bird Johnson, 45 million pages of historical documents, and detailed timelines explaining both his personal and political lives.
+The museum is open daily from 9 a.m. to 5 p.m.

 5 After lunch it's time for a little retail therapy at the popular South Congress Avenue District, where fun, unique boutique stores await.
-Favorites on this strip include Monkey See Monkey Do, a toy store for kids and kids at heart; Big Top Candy Shop, home to every kind of nostalgic candy you can imagine; and Parts and Labour, which features "functional artwork" such as jewelry, clothing and accessories created by Texas artists.
+Favorites on this strip include Monkey See Monkey Do (1712 South Congress Avenue; 512-443-4999), a toy store for kids and kids at heart; Big Top Candy Shop, home to every kind of nostalgic candy you can imagine; and Parts and Labour, which features "functional artwork" such as jewelry, clothing, and accessories created by Texas artists.

 7 Finally wrap up your night at Perla's Seafood and Oyster Bar, the perfect South Congress Avenue restaurant to grab a bite.
 Start with a fresh cocktail (from dozens of selections) and nibble on the complimentary hush puppies.
 For dinner, choose between menu items such as bouillabaisse, lobster bucatini, and an ahi tuna melt.
 Fresh oysters and fish are flown in daily from both coasts.